GNOME/orca/docs/user-extensions.md

 Each `.py` file or package directory with an `__init__.py` file containing an `Extension` subclass is a potential extension.

+## Extension Catalogs and Stores

+User extensions are an advanced customization mechanism.
+The Orca project does not maintain an official extension store because extensions may have broad access to user data and system interaction, and the project does not have the resources or infrastructure to audit, sandbox, continuously monitor, and revoke unsafe extensions.

+Community members may maintain third-party lists, catalogs, or stores, but those are not official Orca resources and should not imply endorsement or security review by the Orca project.

 ## Approving Extensions

-For security, extensions must be approved before Orca will load them.
+For security, extensions must be approved by the user before Orca will load them.
 When Orca discovers an unapproved extension, it logs the extension's SHA256 hash.

 Use the User Extensions page in Orca's Preferences window to approve, re-approve, or revoke user extensions.
 The page computes the extension's SHA256